leap-stc/leap-stc.github.io/docs/data/data_tools.md

     - Google's official Command-Line Interface for Google Cloud Storage (GCS)
     - Very easy to use over rclone
-    - Best for **bulk uploads, quick uploads, moving large directories, and command-line workflows**
+    - Best for **bulk uploads, quick uploads, and command-line workflows**
     - Only works with GCS (not OSN)
     - Details on installing gcloud sdk can be found [here](https://cloud.google.com/sdk/gcloud)